Genivia/ugrep/README.md

   input.

 - **ugrep** searches text files and binary files and produces hexdumps for binary matches.
-For example to search for a binary pattern, for example:
+For example, to search for a binary pattern:

       ugrep --color -X -U '\xed\xab\xee\xdb' some.rpm